openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       **

 Mozilla has the finish line for Firefox 4 in sight: Beta 9 was just released and the
-        first builds of Beta 10 have been posted to the companyâ€™s FTP server.
-There are just over 100 blocking bugs left and there isnâ€™t much that will change until the final release will be available sometime in February or March.
+        first builds of Beta 10 have been posted to the company’s FTP server.
+There are just over 100 blocking bugs left and there isn’t much that will change until the final release will be available sometime in February or March.
 Time to check how fast this new browser is.
 The first article of this series focuses on JavaScript performance.